solliancenet/microsoft-postgresql-developer-guide/05_AI/Samples/05-09-06-AI-Full-Chat-Application/docs/deployment.md

 - Docker Desktop
 - Azure CLI ([v2.51.0 or greater](https://docs.microsoft.com/cli/azure/install-azure-cli))
 - [Helm 3.11.1 or greater](https://helm.sh/docs/intro/install/) (for AKS deployment)
-- Visual Studio 2022 (only needed if planning to run/debug the solution locally)
+- Visual Studio 2022 (only needed if you plan to run/debug the solution locally)

 >**NOTE**: Installation requires the choice of an Azure Region.
-Make sure to set the region to the one used in the `<location>` value below supports Azure OpenAI services.
+Make sure to set region you select which is used in the `<location>` value below supports Azure OpenAI services.
 See [Azure OpenAI service regions](https://azure.microsoft.com/explore/global-infrastructure/products-by-region/?products=cognitive-services&regions=all) for more information.

 ## Deployment steps

-Follow the steps below to deploy the solution to an Azure subscription.
+Follow the steps below to deploy the solution to your Azure subscription.

 1. Ensure all the prerequisites are installed.

 2. Clone the repository:

     ```cmd
     git clone https://github.com/Azure/Vector-Search-AI-Assistant.git
     ```